 Don't worry about what others think of you and don't compare yourself to others.
-Be compassionate every day with everyone - and with yourself - it is (more than) possible

-What advice would you give to your to be successful in your career and to be a good person.
+Be compassionate every day with everyone - and with yourself - it is (more than) possible to be succession in your career and to be a good person.
 When I was starting out, I felt like I had to have a specific persona at work to be taken seriously.
-Of course you have to be professional, but most importantly
+Of course you have to be professional, but most importantly be yourself.